 - 1.1 The Authority both borrows and invests substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
 The successful identification, monitoring and control of risk are therefore central to the Council's Treasury Management Strategy. - 1.2 Treasury risk management for local authorities is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires each authority to approve a treasury management strategy before the start of each financial year.
-This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code. - 1.3 Investments held for service purposes or for commercial profit are considered in a different report, the Capital Strategy. - 1.4 In previous years, the Council's Prudential Indicators (to assess and measure the affordability, sustainability and prudence of its capital investment plans) and Minimum Revenue Provision (MRP) Policy were incorporated within the Treasury Management Strategy approved by Finance Council.
-These are now included with the Capital Strategy considered by Finance Council, and the Treasury Management Strategy (and mid-year review and outturn reporting) will now be considered by Executive Board. - 1.5 Should the assumptions on which this report is based change significantly, it may be necessary to seek approval to a revised Treasury Management Strategy.
+This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code. - 1.3 Investments held for service purposes or for commercial profit are considered in a different report, the Capital Strategy. - 1.4 Should the assumptions on which this report is based change significantly, it may be necessary to seek approval to a revised Treasury Management Strategy.
 Such circumstances could include, for example, a large unexpected change in interest rates, or in the Authority's capital programme or in the level of investments made or borrowing required.